EdJoPaTo/telegraf-middleware-console-time/README.md

 [![Dependency Status](https://david-dm.org/EdJoPaTo/telegraf-middleware-console-time/status.svg)](https://david-dm.org/EdJoPaTo/telegraf-middleware-console-time)
 [![Dev Dependency Status](https://david-dm.org/EdJoPaTo/telegraf-middleware-console-time/dev-status.svg)](https://david-dm.org/EdJoPaTo/telegraf-middleware-console-time?type=dev)

-> Quick and dirty way to see whats incoming to your Telegraf Telegram bot while developing
+> Quick and dirty way to see what's incoming to your Telegraf or grammY Telegram bot while developing

-When testing your bot its nice to know whats coming in and how long it did take to process this request.
+When testing your bot it's nice to know what's coming in and how long it did take to process this request.

 This library is not meant for usage in production.
 It's meant for debugging purposes.

-In production the individual request wouldnt be as interesting as the general kind of request.
+In production the individual request wouldn't be as interesting as the general kind of request.
 For example not taking a look onto a specific '/start' command but onto all /start messages.
 This is kind of the opposite of what this library tries to achieve: Helping with understanding individual requests.